jonathankerth/Meet/README.md

 ## Hosted Here
 The app is hosted on GitHub Pages.
 You can access it [here](https://jonathankerth.github.io/meet/).

-### Prerequisites
+## Prerequisites
 - Node.js and npm (Node Package Manager) must be installed on your machine.

+## Tecnical Requirements
+Javascript, React, Node.js, AWS

-Objective
+## Objective
 The objective of this project is to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

-Context
+## Context
 The Meet App combines the benefits of serverless architecture and PWAs, which includes:

-Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
+## Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
 PWAs: Instant loading, offline support, push notifications, "add to home screen" prompt, responsive design, and cross-platform compatibility.
 The app is built using TDD to ensure high-quality code, and data visualization is used to make the app more visually appealing and informative.

-Key Features
+## Key Features
 Filter events by city.
 Show/hide event details.
 Specify the number of events.